abinashpun/abinashpun.github.io/_datascience/2023-05-05-algorithms.md

   - Once it reaches the end of a branch it traverses back up trying the right child of nodes on that branch, and if possible left from the right children.
   - When finished examining a branch it moves to the node right of the root then tries to go left on all it's children until it reaches the bottom.
   - The right most node is evaluated last (the node that is right of all it's ancestors).
+- Variation
+    - Pre-order traversal: Self->Left child->Right child
+    - In-order traversal: Left child->Self->Right child
+    - Post-order traversal: Left child->Right child->Self
+- Implementation: Recursive algorithm (see the code below) or Stack (The deeper the node, the closer to the top in a stack.
+Then once the deepest node is searched, it is popped out.

 ### What you need to know
 - Optimal for searching a tree that is deeper than it is wide.